 You can assign a different tool to each pressure-sensitive pen and eraser available with the pen tablet.
-You can also set the pen attributes.
+You can also set pen attributes such as pressure range, transparency, hue, saturation, lightness, bleed, and more.
 Some pressure-sensitive pen attributes are set in percentages; others are set in angles; size is set in pixels.
 Positive values increase a brush tool attribute as you add pressure to the pen, resulting in a more pronounced effect.
 Negative values make a brush tool attribute less pronounced as you add pressure.

 The pressure-sensitive pen attributes can be saved for future use when you save a custom brush.
-For more information about custom brushes, see "Creating custom brushes" on page 311.
+For more information about custom brushes, see "Creating custom brushes" on page 319.